Hackensack, New Jersey: Ethnic diversity

 As the initial destination for many immigrants to Bergen County from around the globe, Hackensack's ethnic composition has become exceptionally diverse.
-As of 2013, approximately 38.9% of the population were foreign-born.
+As of 2013, approximately 38.9% of the population was foreign-born.
 In addition, 2.5% were born in the U.S. territory of Puerto Rico or abroad to American parents.
-51.7% of the population over the age of five speak only English in their household, while 32.5% of the population speak Spanish at home.
+Over half, 51.7%, of the population over the age of five speak only English in their household, while 32.5% of the population speak Spanish at home.
 The South Asian and East Asian populations have increased most rapidly in Hackensack since 2000, with nearly 2,000 Indian Americans, over 1,000 Filipino Americans, and over 600 Korean Americans represented in the 2010 United States Census.
 Hackensack's Hispanic population has also risen rapidly, to over 15,000 in 2010; Ecuadoreans, Dominicans, and Colombians have become the top Hispanic groups in northern Hackensack.
 The Black population dropped as a percentage, although minimally in absolute numbers between 2000 and 2010.
 The city lost approximately 10% of its White population between 2000 and 2010, which has stabilized and resumed growth since 2010 and has remained substantial, at over 20,000 in 2010.
 The city has also witnessed greatly increasing diversity in its non-Hispanic white segment, with large numbers of Eastern Europeans, Eurasians, Central Asians, and Arabic immigrants offsetting the loss in Hackensack's earlier established Italian American, Irish American, and German American populations.